tammiec/vev-assessment/README.md

 - react-scripts: 3.3.0

 ## Known Bugs
-- Occasionally, the coordinate calculations on line length change will return `NaN`, which does cause the page to break.
+- Occasionally, the coordinate calculations on line length change will return `NaN`, which does cause the circle2 component to break.
 I will continue to investigate this to find a solution as the conditions that cause this bug are still unknown.